ewiq/leatly/ABOUT.md

 ## TODO - Current next tasks

+- UI bug causes the main menu to close but subs menu to remain open -> app is blocked.
+This could be solved if the keyboard would cause the view height to change and wouldn't scroll downwards(? - although srolling down wards doesn't close menu on mobile?)
 - If feed already exists -> Appropriate toast message

 - Implement youtube rss img recognition